qinzhu/Concord_documentation/docs/index.md

 ## Description

-Resolving the structure of the gene expression manifold from single cell RNA sequencing (scRNAseq) experiments remains an outstanding challenge, compounded by noise in scRNA-seq data and systematic discrepancies—often referred to as batch effects—across experimental systems and replicates.
-To address this, we introduce **CONCORD (COntrastive learNing for Cross-dOmain Reconciliation and Discovery)**.
-The core innovation behind CONCORD is a probabilistic, dataset- and neighborhood-aware sampling strategy that dramatically improves performance of **dimension reduction** and **data integration** on single cell data compared to existing methods.
-Operated in a one-shot, fully unsupervised manner, CONCORD generates **denoised cell embeddings** that capture key **topological and geometric features** of the underlying biological manifold, revealing fine-grained local detail while preserving a coherent global structure.
-The resulting high-resolution atlas of cell states and trajectories is coherent across different datasets, such as experimental batches, technologies, and species.
-Moreover, these embeddings can be interpreted as context-dependent biological programs, facilitating the analysis of the regulatory mechanisms driving cell state transitions and subpopulation heterogeneity.
-We demonstrate the utility of CONCORD on a range of topological structures and biological contexts, underscoring its potential to yield new insights from both existing and future single-cell datasets.
+Resolving the intricate structure of the cellular state landscape from single-cell RNA sequencing (scRNAseq) experiments remains an outstanding challenge, compounded by technical noise and systematic discrepancies—often referred to as batch effects—across experimental systems and replicate.
+To address this, we introduce CONCORD (COntrastive learNing for Cross-dOmain Reconciliation and Discovery), a self-supervised contrastive learning framework designed for robust **dimensionality reduction** and **data integration** in single-cell analysis.
+The core innovation of CONCORD lies in its probabilistic, dataset- and neighborhood-aware sampling strategy, which enhances contrastive learning by simultaneously improving the resolution of cell states and mitigating batch artifacts.
+Operated in a fully unsupervised manner, CONCORD generates **denoised cell encodings** that faithfully preserve key biological structures, from fine-grained distinctions among closely related cell states to large-scale topological organizations.
+The resulting high-resolution cell atlas seamlessly integrates data across experimental batches, technologies, and species.
+Additionally, CONCORD’s latent space capture biologically meaningful **gene programs**, enabling the exploration of regulatory mechanisms underlying cell state transitions and subpopulation heterogeneity.
+We demonstrate the utility of CONCORD on a range of topological structures and biological contexts, underscoring its potential to extract meaningful insights from both existing and future single-cell datasets.

 ---